 Natural open space systems provide habitat and recreation opportunities, as well as other important functions related to water supply and water quality.
-California and the GLAC Region have lost a great amount of its natural systems and for wetlands systems more than any other state (Dahl 1990).
-In Los Angeles County, wetland system losses exceed 95 percent.
+California and the GLAC Region have lost a great amount of its natural systems and for aquatic habitats systems more than any other state (Dahl, 1990).

 The objective in this planning process is to help reverse this trend and to have open space for habitat and recreation considered in the planning of water supply and water quality projects.
-While opportunities for coastal wetland restoration are limited by extensive development, as well as by geologic and topographic constraints, opportunities to preserve and restore stream corridors and riparian habitat are numerous.
+While opportunities for coastal aquatic habitat restoration are limited by extensive development, as well as by geologic and topographic constraints, opportunities to preserve and restore aquatic habitat (i.e. stream corridors and riparian habitat) are numerous.
 Upland habitat blocks, buffers, and linkages also are in need of preservation and restoration.

-The objective is to increase the number of viable wetlands within the region, to provide adequate buffers along aquatic systems, and to create wildlife linkages using riparian corridors and less densely populated hillsides.
+The objective is to increase the acreage of aquatic within the region, to provide adequate buffers along aquatic systems, and to create wildlife linkages using riparian corridors and less densely populated hillsides.
 In addition, the establishment of wildlife linkages, allowing species to migrate northward as conditions change, will help address the effects of climate change.

-4.2 Habitat Planning Targets - Wetlands
+4.2 Habitat Planning Targets - Aquatic Habitat

-4.2.1 Wetlands
+4.2.1 Aquatic Habitat

-Although southern California is a relatively dry region, the greater Los Angeles area historically contained abundant and diverse wetland resources (Rairdan, 1998; Stein et al., 2007; Dark et al., 2011).
-Much of the original wetland habitat in the region has been destroyed or converted to other habitat (including concrete-lined rivers), and much of the remaining wetlands have been degraded by poor water quality or other human activities.

-The goals of the wetland habitat targets are to protect, restore (re-establish or rehabilitate), and/or enhance existing wetland habitat and to create new wetland habitat in the region.
+Although southern California is a relatively dry region, the greater Los Angeles area historically contained abundant and diverse aquatic habitat because of its aquatic habitat resources (Rairdan, 1998; Stein et al., 2007; Dark et al., 2011).
+Much of the original aquatic habitat habitat in the region has been destroyed or converted to other habitat (including concrete-lined rivers), and much of the remaining aquatic habitats have been degraded by poor water quality or other human activities.
+The goals of the aquatic habitat targets are to protect, restore (re-establish or rehabilitate), and/or enhance existing aquatic habitat and to create new aquatic habitat habitat in the region.